 100 Miles of Trail Campaign

 In 2014, Bike Shasta began an ambitious campaign to build over 100 miles of world-class, multi-use trail in the greater Mount Shasta area.
-In 2013, our partner organization, the Mount Shasta Trail Association, commissioned and published the Mount Shasta Conceptual Trails Plan.
+In 2013, our partner organization, the Mount Shasta Trail Association, commissioned and published the conceptual trails plan.
 This report outlines a detailed strategy for transforming our community into a world-class trails destination.
-View the report here.